Representations up to homotopy of Lie algebroids: The Weil algebra and the BRST model for equivariant cohomology

 \section{The Weil algebra and the BRST model for equivariant cohomology}

 In this section we will make use of representations up to homotopy to introduce the Weil algebra associated to a Lie algebroid $A$, generalizing the Weil algebra of a Lie algebra and Kalkman's BRST algebra for equivariant cohomology.
-We will discuss two versions of the Weil algebra, one which uses a connection and one which is intrinsic.
+Here we give an explicit description of the Weil algebra which makes use of a connection.
+An intrinsic description (without the choice of a connection) is given in \cite{AC2}; the price to pay is that the Weil algebra has to be defined as a certain algebra of differential operators instead of sections of a vector bundle.